 My role: I copyedited all of the recipes and several other portions of this raw-food recipe book created by Cherie Soria, renowned raw vegan chef and founder of the Living Light Culinary Arts Institute (2004 to 2008).

-I also worked on Cherie's first cookbook, Angel Foods, and have regularly edited magazine articles, brochures, web content, course descriptions, and other writings for her since 2001.
+I also worked on Cherie's first cookbook, Angel Foods, and regularly edited magazine articles, brochures, web content, course descriptions, and other writings for several years.

 My role: I performed the copyediting and proofreading for this book, winner of The 2007 International PeaceWriting Award, and its high school/college study guides, from 2006 through 2008.

-I have also edited brochures, reports, press releases, and web copy for Ken and his company, Near Bridge, since 2001.
+I have also edited brochures, reports, press releases, and web copy for Ken and his company, Near Bridge.

 My role: In the spring of 2006, I was placed on an editorial “triage team” to get this anthology to press in time to save 1,200+ bookstore preorders.
 I copyedited about a dozen chapters, substantially reworked Marianne Williamson’s chapter, and transcribed some author interviews.
 The book was voted Best Health/Sexuality Book in the Best Books 2006 National Book Awards.
 Contributing authors include luminaries like Deepak Chopra, Carolyn Myss, Wayne Dyer, John Gray, and many more.

 (From the acknowledgments page): “To Laurie Masters, a gem of a new friend, thorough copy editor, and brilliant mirror.”

 The 80/10/10 Diet: Balancing Your Health, Your Weight, and Your Life, One Luscious Bite at a Time by Dr. Douglas N. Graham

 Publisher: FoodnSport Press.
 Released November 2006 (348 pages).